Wednesday Worry tips – FOUNDATIONAL BUILDING BLOCKS SERIES

 • Fruits such as strawberries, blueberries, cherries, and oranges

-Missing vital nutrients in our diet such as B12, B2, B6, iron, vitamin C and magnesium to name a few will mimic anxiety sensations and contribute to an overworked nervous system.
+Missing vital nutrients in our diet such as B12, B2, B6, iron, vitamin C, zinc and magnesium to name a few, can mimic anxiety sensations and contribute to an overworked nervous system.
 Take care of yourself with a balanced diet.
-Take supplements if you’re unable to ensure an adequate diet.
-They are far from ideal as their effectiveness is minimal at best (so stay away ftom the trap of taking these instead of eating healthily) but for days where you just can’t get the nutition you need, anything is better than nothing!
+Consider supplementing with B complex vitamins, zinc, magnesium, Vitamin D, and fish oil if you’re unable to ensure an adequate diet.
+They are far from ideal as their effectiveness is minimal at best (so stay away from the trap of taking these instead of eating healthily), however, there is some evidence that these supplements may be helpful with anxiety symptoms for people who are nutrient deficient, So for the days where you just can’t get the nutrition you need, anything is better than nothing!

 Eat three meals a day and never skip breakfast to keep your blood sugar balanced.
 Blood sugar dips either from not eating or as a rebound after eating something too sweet or starchy.
 This triggers adrenaline release in your body, creating symptoms of stress.